 If you'd like to support us in making the show you can please visit our Ko-fi page or Patreon page.

-The Crow and the Turtle
+The Man, the Tiger and the Rabbit

-The Parrot and the Cat
+The Fox and the Raven

 "Thank you for such captivating reading!
 Sascha (6) has listened to them all, in the car, at bed times and all the time :) recommended them to most friends in Edinburgh!
 The two favourites are 'How the whale got its sad song' and 'Odon the Giant'!"